fiirefly24/belajar-python/definition.md

     Execute some code if a value matches a 'case'
     Benefits: cleaner and syntax is more readable

+## Module
+    A file containing code you want to include in your program use 'import' to include a module (built-in or your own) useful to break up a large program reusable separate files

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.